makiisthenes/MakiMessenger/README.md

   <li>Encrypted Chat Files [development]</li>
 </ul>
 <br>Futhermore I do intent to add a layer of complexity and security with the use of common sense in a sort of point system.
-<br>This includes making sure the user is in an known location, the device is recognised by devices MAC address, the screen size matches.
+<br>This includes making sure the user is in an known location, the device is recognised by device's MAC address, the screen size match and timezones.
 <hr>
 <br><strong>Features</strong>
 <br>I want to add the feature chats can be saved in Google Drive Backups (optional).
 <br>But also have the option for it to be stored on a centralised server (host).
 <hr>
 <br><strong>Acknowledgements</strong>
+desklamp2 - Diceware Link